yiisoft/docs/003-roadmap.md

 ### PSR-4 Autoloading

+- [x] Autoloading is fine already.
+- [ ] Docuement on how it works.

 ### PSR-7 HTTP message

 - [ ] Remove our own implementation.
 At least for now.
 - [ ] Framework packages should depend on interfaces only.
+- [ ] Implement decorators for Request, ServerRequest, Response adding handy methods.

 ### PSR-11 Container